 As an eye specialist in Mass.
 Eye and Ear's Retina Service, Dr. Ivana Kim treats common and rare retinal conditions including all of the medical and surgical diseases affecting the vitreous, macula, and retina in patients of all ages.
 While she employs the most advanced tools in the diagnosis and treatment of macular degeneration and other diseases of the retina, one of the most important instruments she uses as a surgeon is, in fact, her hands.
 “I have always loved working with my hands… and when I use them to help people see better, and sometimes even cure their vision problems, it is incredibly satisfying,” said Dr. Kim.

-Dr. Kim received her medical training at Harvard Medical School (HMS) and deepened her knowledge of the eye as a resident in the HMS Department of Ophthalmology Residency Training Program, and subsequently, as a retina fellow at Mass.
+Dr. Kim received her medical training at Harvard Medical School (HMS) and deepened her knowledge of the eye as a resident in the Harvard Ophthalmology Residency Training Program, and subsequently, as a retina fellow at Mass.
 Eye and Ear.
 Dr. Kim joined the department’s Retina Service in 2003 and now maintains a busy clinical practice that focuses on age-related macular degeneration (AMD) and uveal melanoma (cancer of the eye).
 “I feel fortunate to be practicing ophthalmology at Mass.
 Eye and Ear,” Dr. Kim commented.
 “The long-term relationships that I’ve developed with my patients and colleagues over the years make my job very rewarding.”